jmar777/suspend/README.md

 var res = yield async.map(['file1','file2','file3'], fs.stat, resume);
 ```

-This begins to illustrate why **suspend** is designed to interoperate with Node.js' existing callback semantics - the goal isn't to replace your existing solutions.
-The goal is to simply and unobtrusively make them even better.
+This begins to illustrate why **suspend** is designed to interoperate with Node.js' existing callback semantics.
+The goal isn't to replace your existing solutions - the goal is to simply and unobtrusively make them even better.

 ### Error Handling